chhartmann/zephyr/README.rst

 When developing locally, development with zephyr and west works out-of-the-box

-* Build with: west bulid -b nucleo_h743zi
+* Build with: west build -b nucleo_h743zi
 * Flash with: west flash
 * Debug with: west debug
 * Debug with: west debugserver